Okay, I understand the question now, I hope.

 You do not want to rely on what GCC does if it doesn't guarantee that

-Turns out gcc developers disagreed with each other about direction
+Turns out gcc developers disagreed with each other

 guarantees for inline asm.